joshking1/Dev_Environment_Repo/README.md

 # When you are done testing,

-Run the fourth command
+#Run the fourth command

-terraform destroy
+$ terraform destroy

 This command will clean up the environment